 No. Once you’ve confirmed that you’re an adult, you can use your Microsoft account to approve additional child accounts at no charge.

-I don't have a credit card.
+I don't have a credit or debit card.
 How can I verify my age?

 There are other ways of verifying your age.
 Tell me more